-- Students with more interest in the task of minesweepers can research other minesweeping missions and what daily life was like on a minesweeper in this or other theaters of war. - Older or more advanced students can independently research minesweepers and have fewer aides provided (i.e., rounding distances and weights.) - Students can also have added rigor by using string to calculate exact distances between cities traveling along coasts instead of straight line distances. - The American Battle Monuments Commission maintains U.S. military cemeteries overseas.
+- Students with more interest in the task of minesweepers can research other minesweeping missions and what daily life was like on a minesweeper in this or other theaters of war. - Older or more advanced students can independently research minesweepers and have fewer aides provided (i.e., rounding distances and weights.) - Students can also have added rigor by using string to calculate - The American Battle Monuments Commission maintains U.S. military cemeteries overseas.
 These cemeteries are permanent memorials to the fallen, but it is important that students know the stories of those who rest here.
-To learn more about the stories of some of the men and women who made the ultimate sacrifice, visit www.abmceducation.org/understandingsacrifice/abmc-sites.
+To learn more about the stories of Americans who made the ultimate sacrifice, visit abmc.gov/education and NHDSilentHeroes.org.